oktadev/okta-blog/_source/_posts/2021-07-21-xamarin-forms-pkce-sdk.md

 Finally, it's time to secure the app with Okta!

-## Add Authentication with Okta’s Xamarin SDK
+## Add Authentication with Okta's Xamarin SDK

 I will use Okta to quickly and securely implement user authentication so that I don't have to implement it from scratch or roll it into my own identity management system.
 Okta supports user authentication, multi-factor authentication, social authentication, and all OpenID connect flows out of the box - it essentially takes care of any scenario you would ever need!

 The Authorization Code flow with PKCE requires us to generate a *code verifier* - a cryptographically secure random string and a *code challenge* created from the verifier.
 The app will open an external browser tab and pass the code challenge to the Okta authorization server, which then stores the challenge, authenticates the user, and redirects the user back to the app with a temporary authorization code.
 Next, the app requests to exchange the authorization code for tokens and passes the code verifier that is generated.
 The authorization server generates the code challenge from the verifier, compares it with the stored challenge, and if the two values match, Okta will return access and the ID token to the app.

-Okta’s Xamarin SDK implements the Authorization Code flow with PKCE so that you do not need to build it yourself.
+Okta's Xamarin SDK implements the Authorization Code flow with PKCE so that you do not need to build it yourself.

 To get started, I will use [Okta CLI](https://github.com/okta/okta-cli) to set up an Okta application.
 Run `okta apps create` if you already have an Okta account, or run `okta start` to create an account first.
 Note the `OrgUrl`, as you will need it in a couple of minutes.
 Enter `MovieExplorer` for the app name and select **3: Native App (mobile)** for the type of application.
 For `Redirect URI`, add `.login` to the suggested reverse domain name, and add `.logout` for the Post Logout Redirect URI.